EricWay1024/Homological-Algebra-Notes/top.typ

 #endlec(8)

-= Computing homology groups
+= Computing Homology Groups

 #theorem(name: "Small Simplices Theorem")[
   Let $X = union.big_alpha U_alpha $ be an open cover, denoted as $cal(U)$.
 Set
   $ C_n^cal(U) (X) = plus.circle.big_(sigma: Delta^n -> X \ sigma(Delta^n) subset.eq U_alpha "for some" alpha )  ZZ subset.eq C_n (X) $
   which is a subchain complex.
-Then $C_n^cal(U) (X) -> C_n (X)$ induces an isomorphism in homology.
+Then $C_n^cal(U) (X) -> C_n (X)$ induces an isomorphism in homology. <small-simp>
 ]
 The proof is delayed later.
-We will first present some consequences of this theorem; but before doing that, we need the following lemma, a tool to prove isomorphisms using long exact sequences.
+We will first present some consequences of this theorem; but before doing that, we need the following lemma, a tool from homological algebra to prove isomorphisms using long exact sequences.
 #lemma(name: "The Five Lemma")[
   Assume we are given a diagram of modules:
   #align(center,image("imgs/2023-11-19-12-18-27.png",width:50%))